cjmar/ImageTagger/README.md

 * HTML
 * CSS
 * Javascript

+To Run:
+* Install required prerequisites
+* Open command line window in root folder
+* Input "python app.py"
+* Navigate browser to "localhost:5000"
+* Server will output an IP for LAN connection for other devices

 To use:
 Navigate to the config nav link and add folder you wish to use.